ErikOostveen/PlanetDrone/README.md

 Overall, the relaxing power of sound is undeniable.
 Whether it's through entrainment, distraction, or any of its other beneficial effects, sound can be a powerful tool for helping us to relax and de-stress.
 So the next time you're feeling overwhelmed or anxious, consider turning on some soothing sounds and letting them work their magic on your brain.

+<br/>&#9642; Summary

+Planet Drone is an Open Source Raspberry PI Eurorack-Module project, which uses the <a href="https://supercollider.github.io/" target="_blank">SuperCollider</a> platform to generate distinctive and captivating music drones.

+Planet Drone consists of a triad of complementary, electronically-identical, Eurorack modules each wielding a unique set of extraordinary music drones (patches).

+On power-up, the module selects a random patch for you to enjoy listening to and manipulate using the four encoder knobs.
+Multiply this drone-power by 3 (i.e. 3 modules) and you can imagine the wonderful soundscapes you can create!

+Each module comes with a selection of patches written in the SuperCollider real time audio synthesis programming language (sclang).
+If you are up for a challengem you can edit existing patches or even write your own.

+Collect or build all three modules and get droning!

 <img src="https://www.erikoostveen.co.uk/assets/img/Slimshader/GoogleDrive.png" width="20px"> Download the latest Planet Drone Raspberry PI image files from Google Drive (working on this!).
 You'll need a 32GB Micro SD card.

 Cheers!
 Erik